Youth Leadership Academy

 Program Details and Structure

-Close Up Program Instructors will facilitate the program and help moderate seminars with speakers and other partners.
+The program will be offered online and each registered student will gain access to their own individual online learning portal.
+Daily programming will begin at 6:00 PM Eastern and run no longer than 3 hours per day from June 21-25, 2021.
+APAICS staff and Close Up Program Instructors will facilitate the program and help moderate seminars with speakers and other partners.
+See a sample schedule here.
 A detailed schedule will be shared with accepted students in advance.

 There are a limited number of scholarships available to students who come from low-income households.
 Please have a parent or guardian complete the scholarship portion of the application to be considered for the scholarship.
 The scholarship application must be completed at the same time as the program application.

 "After attending the APAICS youth leadership program last summer, I learned many new skills.
 The best I learned was probably how to speak up and be more outspoken on things we strongly believe in...My experience has further intrigued me into pursuing Pre-Law and working with the communities that are underrepresented.
 In college, I want to start an alliance club for underrepresented minorities, in hopes of giving them a better voice.
 I've also personally thought about doing public service in college."